secure download

 2. Uploading the file to be downloaded into a temporary location that expires when the download finishes.

-3. Using specialist downloader applications that combine information in order to ‘make’ the downloaded file during the process, and controlling access to this downloader.
+3. Using specialist downloader applications that combine information in order to ‘make’ the downloaded file during the process, and controlling access to these applications.

-Of course, none of these will prevent the recipient, once they have downloaded the file(s) from then passing them on, or uploading them to one of the torrent download sites.
-It may have been a lot of work for nothing?
+Ultimately, none of these will prevent the recipient, once they have downloaded the file(s), from then passing them on, including uploading them to piracy sites.
+It may have been a lot of work (and usually money) for nothing?

-So if you want to prevent other people from making your files available for illegal downloads you have to do something more to protect them than just relying on secure download software.
-That will involve using encryption since that is the only really effective tool to stop people from using files they have got hold of when they should not.
+If you want to prevent other people from making your files available for illegal downloads, you have to do something more to protect them than just relying on secure download software.
+That will involve using encryption, since it’s really the only effective tool to stop people from using files they have intercepted or pirated.
 An encrypted file is no use to anyone without the software to decrypt the file (it need not be in a ‘standard’ format like OpenPGP), and also the keying information to go with it.

 Locklizard has implemented a number of security controls that prevent misuse of downloaded documents: